FreeSoccerHDX/AdvancedWorldCreatorAPI/Methods/BiomeGenerators/Squares.md

       - ``` create() ``` <br>
-        Used to create the real WorldChunkManagerSquares-Object <br>
+        Used to create the real SquaresBiomeGenerator-Object <br>

      Usage Example:
      ```
      // size= how big the Biome-Area is
-    	WorldChunkManagerSquares worldchunkmanager = new WorldChunkManagerSquares.CREATOR(size)
+    	SquaresBiomeGenerator worldchunkmanager = new SquaresBiomeGenerator.CREATOR(size)
         .addBiome(Biomes.PLAINS)
         .addBiome(Biomes.OCEAN)
     	.create();